lovasoa/dataiku-exercise/README.md

 inefficient for the kind of queries we have to do.

-A python script is provided (`src/backend/import-db.py`) that takes an database in the old format, and generates a new optimized database in `src/backend/census.db`
+A python script is provided (`src/backend/import-db.py`) that takes a database in the old format, and generates a new optimized database in `src/backend/census.db`